Cisco-Observability-TME/SplunkObs-profiling-RUM/docs/01_getting_started.md

 If you want to see the details, take a peek in `etc/collector.yaml`.

 Before you start the collector, you will need an access token.
-You can find an access token by logging into the Splunk Playground, expanding the hamburger menu, and choosing "Organization Settings" -> "[Access Tokens](https://app.signalfx.com/#/organization/current?selectedKeyValue=sf_section:accesstokens)".
+You can find an access token by logging into the Splunk Observability, expanding the hamburger menu, and choosing "Organization Settings" -> "[Access Tokens](https://app.signalfx.com/#/organization/current?selectedKeyValue=sf_section:accesstokens)".

 <img src="../images/access_tokens.png" alt="access tokens" width="400px"/>